613: The Sinister Urge

 [Sung.]
 Take the ribbon from my hair …

-A paraphrase of a line from “Help Me Make It Through the Night,” a 1970 song by Kris Kristofferson which has been recorded by Elvis and Willie Nelson, among others.
+The 1970 song “Help Me Make It Through the Night,” written by Kris Kristofferson (1936-2024), has been recorded by Elvis Presley and Willie Nelson, among others.
 Actual lyrics: “Take the ribbon from your hair, shake it loose and let it fall/Layin’ soft upon my skin, like the shadows on the wall …”

 She’s getting ready for her date with Jerry Seinfeld.